William Winwood Reade

 Photo of William Winwood Reade published during 1910.

 William Winwood Reade (26 December 1838 – 24 April 1875) was a British historian, explorer, novelist and philosopher.
 His two best-known books, the universal history The Martyrdom of Man (1872) and the novel The Outcast (1875), were included in the Thinker's Library.
 Reade published one novel under the pseudonym Francesco Abati.

 Biography

 Early life

-Born in Perthshire, Scotland, in 1838, William Winwood Reade was a "scion of a wealthy landed family".
+Born in Perthshire, Scotland in 1838, William Winwood Reade was a "scion of a wealthy, landed family".
+He took after his uncle, Charles Reade, who was a novelist.
 Having failed at Oxford University and, despite having composed two novels, "failed in any conventional sense as a novelist", Reade decided to begin geographical exploration.

 Travels to Africa

 Thus, at age 25, using his private funds and with sponsorship from the Royal Geographical Society, he departed for Africa, arriving in Cape Town by paddle steamer during 1862.
-After several months of observing gorillas and travelling through Angola, Reade returned home and published his first travel account, Savage Africa.
+After several months of observing gorillas and travelling through Angola, Gambia, and Senegal, Reade returned home and published his first travel account, Savage Africa.
 Although criticised for its juvenile style, the book is notable for its anthropological inquiries, as well as for its exculpatory passages concerning the slave trade and its prophecy of an Africa divided between Britain and France in which black Africans have become extinct.

+In 1863 Reade became a member of the newly created Anthropological Society of London (ASL), led by James Hunt, a conservative Christian and defender of slavery.
+Reade was attracted to Hunt's goal to further a "science of man", but he soon found himself debating Hunt during meetings on a number of important issues.
+Most notably, Reade challenged Hunt’s thesis that black Africans ought to be classified as a distinct species ("polygenism"), and he argued that the degenerate state of the African people was due to disease and climate.
+Reade also questioned the feasibility of converting Africans to orthodox Christianity, citing the African practice of polygamy as a major barrier.
+The rift between Reade and Hunt ultimately led to him being forced to resign from the Council of the ASL in 1865.
+Subsequently Reade attended ASL meetings sporadically before leaving the society for good a few years later.